Marian-Hristov/song-tracker/README.md

     </code>
 2. Setup the database
     - Run install.sql onto your database server to install the database needed for the app
-3. Compile the app
-    - Open the folder of the project and run this command:
-    <code>compiling command</code>
-4. Run the app with this command:
-    - Still in the folder of the project, run this command:
-    <code>running command</code>

 # Uninstall process